Birecik: Medieval History

 In 1401, however, Timur crossed the Euphrates at Birecik on his way from Damascus to Malatya.
-The commander of Birecik's castle submitted to Timur's forces, and it appeared that the town would be spared, but Timur left a contingent of about 3,000 troops in Birecik and they ended up looting the town and castle before leaving to rejoin Timur.
+The Mamluk commander of Birecik's castle submitted to Timur's forces, and it appeared that the town would be spared, but Timur left a contingent of about 3,000 troops in Birecik and they ended up looting the town and castle before leaving to rejoin Timur.
 Birecik gained in importance during the 1400s as the preferred route connecting Aleppo and Upper Mesopotamia shifted towards the Birecik-Urfa route instead of the Mardin-Ra's al-'Ayn route that had been preferred previously.
-In 1472, the Ak Koyunlu leader Uzun Hasan attacked Birecik unsuccessfully, causing damage to the city walls.
+Birecik was unsuccessfully put under siege in 1420 by the Ak Koyunlu leader Kara Yusuf.
+Again in 1472, the Ak Koyunlu leader Uzun Hasan attacked Birecik unsuccessfully, causing damage to the city walls.
 The Mamluk sultan, Qaitbay, later came to inspect the damage and ordered significant rebuilding of the walls.